astropy/astroquery/docs/vo_service_discovery/vo_service_discovery.rst

 to query this directory by service type, keywords, wavelength band or coverage, and source or publisher.

-Here is an example showing show to find information about conesearch services provided by the NASA Extragalactic Database (NED).
+Here is an example showing how to find information about conesearch services provided by the NASA Extragalactic Database (NED).

 .. code-block:: python